-- Three+ hours dedicated daily to individual skill development from the area’s best coaches
+- 3+ hours dedicated daily to individual development

 - Exclusive, highly competitive 3on3 Cut Throat Tournaments and 5on5 play

 - Receive a Nike Basketball Camp t-shirt and other prizes!

 Khalil joined Elite Hoops Basketball last summer and will return as a full-time Skill Development Specialist and Nike Basketball Camp Director.
 Khalil comes to us from Faulkner University with a bachelor’s degree in Sports Management.
 As a player he helped the team to top 15 National ranking early in the season and ultimately a 19 win season.View Khalil Carter's Bio ⟩